umbertocicciaa/easy-mlops/README.md

-# Easy MLOps
+# Make MLOps Easy

 Make MLOps easier with an AI-powered framework that abstracts all phases of an MLOps pipeline.

 ## Overview

-Easy MLOps is a comprehensive framework that simplifies the entire machine learning operations pipeline.
+Make MLOps Easy is a comprehensive framework that simplifies the entire machine learning operations pipeline.
 With a single command, you can:

 - **Data Preprocessing**: Automatic handling of missing values, feature scaling, and categorical encoding
 - **Model Training**: Intelligent model selection and hyperparameter tuning